annie-seaward/annie-seaward/README.md

 - 👋 Hi, I’m Annie,
 - 👀 I’m am passionate about technology and software development.
+- 💼 I am a Full-stack web developer @ Proagrica, RELX.
-- 🌱 I’m currently studying for a combined STEM degree, with the Open University
+- 🌱 I have a first-class degree in Combined STEM (BSc) from the Open University.
+- 📚 I studied one year of my degree at the University of Oxford.